SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops.md

 ![](/assets/chapter-6-1-images/10.Diamond-06.png)

 <td><b>Repeating a code is considered bad practice</b> because the code becomes very hard to maintain.
 Let's imagine that we have a piece of code (e.g. the logic for drawing a row from the diamond) in a few more places and we decide to change it.
-In order to do this, we will have to go through all the places and change it everywhere.
+To do this, we will have to go through all the places and change it everywhere.
 Now let's imagine that you need to reuse a piece of code not 1, 2, or 3 times but tens of times.
 A way to overcome this problem is to use <b>functions</b>.
 You can search for more information about them on the Internet or view <a href="chapter-10-functions.md">Chapter “10” (Functions)</a>.</td>
 </tr></table>

 If we have written all correctly, then the problem is solved.